Announcing the birth of our sister site: Offbeat Mama!

 Again, I love your work.
 Just wish I could spread it farther.

-On offbeatbride.com, I aim to feature diverse weddings in terms of style, location, sexual orientation, etc. … but you're not the only one to be frustrated by the lack of color on offbeatbride.com.
-I do have a category of posts dedicated to offbeat couples of color (and there are dozens of 'em!), but even so, I have been deeply disappointed by the lack of racially diverse offbeat weddings across the web and in my inbox.
-I see a bazillion tattooed white women, but very very few black hippie brides, goth asian brides, steampunk latina brides, rockabilly native american brides, etc.
+On offbeatwed.com, I aim to feature diverse weddings in terms of style, location, sexual orientation, etc. … but you're not the only one to be frustrated by the lack of color on offbeatwed.com.
+I do have a category of posts dedicated to offbeat couples of color (and there are lots of 'em!) and natural black hair, but even so, I have been deeply disappointed by the lack of racially diverse offbeat weddings across the web and in my inbox.
+I see a bazillion tattooed white women, but very very few black hippie brides, goth asian brides, steampunk latina brides, rockabilly Native American brides, etc.

-I actually brought the issue up six months ago on the OBT forum ("Where are all the OBBs of color?"), and brides from a range of ethnic backgrounds weighed in with their theories on why I might be finding less offbeat brides of color online, and what I could do to attract more to the site.
+I actually brought the issue up six months ago on our forum in a post titled “Where are all the Offbeat Brides of color?”
+Brides from a range of ethnic backgrounds weighed in with their theories on why I might be finding less offbeat brides of color online, and what I could do to attract more to the site.
 Here were a few of their thoughts:

 You all have my commitment that I'll double my efforts to get more brides (and grooms!) of color on the site (seriously, I've been trying — but I'll try harder!), but I NEED YOUR HELP!
 The vast majority of my content comes to me via submissions, so I beg of my readers: if you have diverse nontraditional wedding photos to share, please pass them along!
 If you know of offbeat couples of color who I should be talking to, let me know!
 If there are wedding photographers who's blogs I should be watching, pipe up!